 Establishing a Rating

-The USCF, using the Elo system, has a special rating formula for players that have played less than 26 rated games.
+Using the Elo system, the USCF has a special rating formula for players that have played less than 26 rated games.
 The formula is a way to estimate one’s rating by calculating a performance rating for each of the first 26 games, and then averaging across the total games played.
 After game 26, a player moves into the established rating category.
 For each game, a player wins their performance rating is the opponent’s rating plus 400.
 Draws count as the opponent’s rating, and losses count as the opponent’s rating minus 400.
 Here’s an example five-round event:

 The player’s performance rating through five games is the sum of the performance rating for each game, divided by five.
-In this case, the provisional rating would be 1290 with five games played.
+The provisional rating would be 1290 with five games played in this case.

 Once a player has completed 26 rated games, they have what’s called an established rating.
 Back in the 1990s, I used to help my local club compute club ladder ratings using a table similar to this one for established players.
 Note that this is an approximation and that computers will use decimal points for the ratings.

 The k-factor determines the maximum points gained or lost in a single game.
 USCF uses a formula to determine the k-factor and FIDE uses a lookup table based on player ratings.
-Typically as players play more games or have higher ratings the k-factors decrease.
-This allows these more established players to have ratings that are also more stable.
-It also helps account for the matches between a high and low rated player, putting fewer points at risk for the higher player.
+Typically as players play more games or have higher ratings, the k-factors decrease, this allows these more established players to have ratings that are also more stable.
+It also helps account for the matches between a high and low-rated player, putting fewer points at risk for the higher-rated player.

 Elo rating systems do a pretty good job for the most part, but there are some potential issues that Professor Mark Glickman in particular has attempted to address with his rating systems.